Anna Katz

 I can’t think of any other labor-intensive, skilled work that’s stigmatized in a similar way.
 Take remodeling your kitchen, for example.
 If I had a burning desire to learn the craft of remodeling a kitchen, then the pain of getting up at 4:30 a.m. to saw things and hammer stuff before all my household- and occupation-related responsibilities kicked off for the day would be totally worth it.
 It might take me ten years to remodel that kitchen, and who knows how it would turn out, but I would be proud to say I’d DIYed it.

 Except I care much less about learning how to remodel kitchens than I do about having a beautiful kitchen built carefully and efficiently to my desired specifications.
-So I’ll hire a professional to do that, thank you.
+So I’ll hire a professional to do that, thank you, and I won’t feel embarrassed about it, either.

 Anyway, the stigma is silly.
 Do we really expect busy people with jobs and kids/dogs/cats/plants and gym memberships and marinara simmering on the stove to also write books?
 Should we really expect entrepreneurs, movie stars, human rights activists, senators, clinical psychotherapists, and cancer researchers to be writers, too?